h4cc/awesome-elixir/README.md

 * [download](https://github.com/asiniy/download) - Download files from the internet easily.
 * [eio](https://github.com/falood/eio) - Elixir server of engine.io.
 * [ExPcap](https://github.com/cobenian/expcap) - PCAP parser written in Elixir.
+* [Firezone](https://github.com/firezone/firezone) - Open-source VPN server and egress firewall for Linux built on WireGuard.
+Firezone is easy to set up (all dependencies are bundled thanks to Chef Omnibus), secure, performant, and self hostable.
 * [FlyingDdns](https://gitlab.com/timopallach/FlyingDdns) - A dyndns server written in elixir.
 * [hades](https://github.com/fklement/hades) - A wrapper for NMAP written in Elixir.
 * [mac](https://github.com/ephe-meral/mac) - Can be used to find a vendor of a MAC given in hexadecimal string (according to IEEE).